Man says police ‘dragged’ him out of McCarthy presser for asking about Capitol riot commission

 Related video: Police officer hits out at ‘disgraceful’ attempts to downplay Capitol riots

-Grant Stern, a Florida radio broadcaster and the executive editor of the progressive political organization Occupy Democrats, tweeted out a video in which he says he was removed by four police officers for asking Mr McCarthy about why he opposed the 6 January Commission.
+Grant Stern, a Florida radio broadcaster and the executive editor of the progressive political organisation Occupy Democrats, tweeted out a video he says shows that he was removed by four police officers for asking House Republican Minority Leader Kevin McCarthy about why he opposed the 6 January Commission.

 “I tried to ask @GOPLeader McCarthy a question after he decried Cuban police pickup up (sic) people in the streets,” Mr Stern tweeted.
 “Why does he oppose the bipartisan #January6thCommission?
 A Congressional staffer had four cops pick me up and drag me from the room.
 I still asked the question.”